Contributing Gear Writer

 They are warm, solid, and dependable boots that feel great when you put them on.
 They aren’t high-performance boots, meaning we wouldn’t really want to take them on big hikes, but for moderate outdoor missions in the snow, these will treat you well.

 We did find that the lacing wasn’t incredibly tight, so make sure you have a good pair of socks on to keep the draft out.
 Or maybe you have more patience than us and don’t mind lacing them up tight each time.
 Still, even while cranking on the laces we only achieved a fit somewhere between snug and loose.
-So, if you want a relaxed fit and a comfortable boot for casual wear yet still find yourself trudging through the snow, the MTE Snow Boot is a solid choice.
+So, if you want a relaxed fit and comfortable boot for casual wear yet still find yourself trudging through the snow, the MTE Snow Boot is a solid choice.
 They also have a side zip option to help you get in and out, albeit at a slightly higher cost.

 Check Price on Backcountry